Everyone needs donuts.

 When kiddo says he likes my homemade donuts better than store-bought,

 When he says he likes them even better than Disney’s?

 I try to come up with new fun flavors for my boy.

 Another hit…because he tried to eat them all in one sitting.

 I snagged one for myself and yes, YUM!

 They were quite easy, too.
 I simply made our tried-and-true, baked chocolate donut recipe (linked below).

-But instead of glazing them, I rolled them in powdered sugar.
+But instead of topping them with a glaze, I rolled them in powdered sugar.

 There’s a quick video in this post to explain more on that technique, it was easy!